 Finally, the main features of the so-called constitutional identity will be defined.

-The case studies will include Austria, the Czech Republic, France, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, Netherlands, Poland, Spain, Sweden, Switzerland, and the UK.
+The case studies will include Austria, the Czech Republic, France, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, Netherlands, Poland, Romania, Spain, Sweden, Switzerland, and the UK.

 The final results will be published in a collective volume edited by Armin von Bogdandy, Pedro Cruz Villalón, Peter.
 Huber, and Sabrina Ragone.